The Work Projects Results FAQ About Book a Call

 "Employees complete the training.
 Nothing changes on the floor."

 Completion and retention are two different outcomes.
-When training does not explain why it matters to the specific person taking it, the click-through becomes a ritual rather than a learning experience.
+When training doesn't explain why it matters to the specific person taking it, the click-through becomes a ritual rather than a learning experience.

 02